 Account-level settings are the highest level available (unless you have SuperAdmin access).
 Many settings provide a baseline that are then expanded on, specified, or even potentially overwritten at the site level or lower.

-Only level 10 users can edit account settings.
+Only level 10 users can edit account settings in Setup > Account.

 General SettingsLink to this section

 - Account Name*: The name assigned to your account.
 This can't be edited.

 - First Name: First name of the account owner or main contact.

 - Last Name: Last name of the account owner or main contact.

 - Email Address: Email address of the account owner or main contact.
 System messages are sent to this address from email@example.com.